Skip to main content

 "The most prominent advantages in online instruction classes are the practicality, relevance and overall essential need of the coursework in today’s classroom," Denithorne said.

-A class about methods would teach you how to build lessons within a learning management system (LMS).
-You would also learn how to both support and engage with your students, so you can keep their attention just as you would in person.
+• Methods: A class about methods would teach you how to build lessons within a learning management system (LMS).
+You would also learn how to support and engage with your students so you can keep their attention just as you would in person.

-And a class about technology would give you insight into technological resources available, their benefits, and how to use them in both synchronous and asynchronous approaches.
+• Technology: A class about technology would give you insight into the technological resources available, their benefits, and how to use them in both synchronous and asynchronous approaches.

 "This focus on online teaching within the MEd program will provide educators a learning opportunity to help them gain the fundamental online teaching knowledge and skills needed to develop and effectively implement the curriculum," Tanguay said.
 "In short, the program's importance is to support our educators by increasing their efficiency, so they are then able to support our children better."